Josh Swords

 Data poisoning is a type of cyberattack where malicious actors corrupt the training data of AI models.
-This manipulation can embed errors, biases, or hidden vulnerabilities that remain dormant until activated by specific triggers.
-As AI becomes increasingly integrated into critical infrastructure, defence systems, and education, the risk of adversarial manipulation through poisoned data is emerging as a geopolitical threat.
+This can embed errors, biases, or hidden vulnerabilities that remain dormant until activated by specific triggers.

-Its strategic value lies in stealth and persistence.
-Unlike conventional cyberattacks that strike deployed systems, data poisoning undermines models at their inception, creating weaknesses that can persist indefinitely and cascade through downstream systems.
+Whereas conventional cyberattacks hit deployed systems, data poisoning hits before models are even "born".
+It builds in weaknesses that can last indefinitely and cascade through downstream systems.

-It’s possible partly because deep learning models are often trained on distributed, web-scale datasets crawled from the internet.
-At these scales, effectively cleaning and filtering the data is hard and brittle, and is by no means solved.
-Research by Google DeepMind and NVIDIA confirms that web-scale crawls can be cheaply poisoned and described the techniques as immediately practical.
-This offers tangible opportunities for sabotage and soft power projection, a way to influence perceptions at scale without overt confrontation.
+This is all possible because deep learning models are often trained on distributed, web-scale datasets crawled from the internet.
+At these scales, effectively cleaning and filtering the data is hard and brittle.
+Research by Google DeepMind and NVIDIA confirms that poisoning this data is cheap and immediately practical.
+That makes it a tool for sabotage and soft power.
+A way to influence perception at scale without open confrontation.

-To show how this could manifest, I find the military domain quite instructive.
+But is it really that bad?
+Yes, it’s bad.
+The military domain is quite instructive.
 Poisoned data could compromise targeting systems, ISR platforms, or even autonomous weapons, causing friendly forces to be misclassified as enemies, or legitimate threats to be ignored (“nope, that’s not a drone…”).
-These are not hypothetical concerns, DARPA has launched the SABER project to test battlefield AI for these sorts of vulnerabilities, and research by the Swedish Defence Research Agency has demonstrated how image classifiers for target recognition can be effectively subverted.
+These aren’t hypothetical concerns.
+DARPA launched the SABER project to test battlefield AI for these sorts of vulnerabilities, and research by the Swedish Defence Research Agency showed how image classifiers for target recognition can be effectively duped.

-In the medical domain, research on clinical large language models (LLMs) revealed significant vulnerabilities to data poisoning attacks.
-Studies showed that replacing just 0.001% of training tokens with medical misinformation created models more likely to propagate medical errors, while still performing normally on standard benchmarks.
+In the medical domain, research on clinical large language models (LLMs) showed significant vulnerabilities to data poisoning.
+Replacing just 0.001% of training tokens with medical misinformation created models more likely to propagate medical errors, while still performing normally on standard benchmarks.

-The opportunities for soft power projection are also interesting.
-As LLMs rapidly become the primary way millions of people learn and seek information, poisoning the data these models are trained on presents a strategic opportunity to influence what entire populations learn, believe, and even act upon.
-Across domains where facts are contested, whether in geopolitics (Russia-Ukraine, China-Taiwan), social identity, or historical legitimacy, poisoned training data could reinforce one version of “truth” over another, amplify culturally or politically motivated framings, and gradually influence collective understanding at scale.
-Russia’s integration of AI into its information warfare capabilities demonstrates how these techniques can be operationalised.
-Russian actors are already experimenting with “LLM grooming”, seeding millions of propaganda artifacts designed to skew model outputs.
+The biggest opportunity may be soft power.
+As LLMs become the way millions of people learn, poisoning their training data can shape what whole populations believe.
+In contested domains, whether geopolitics (Russia-Ukraine, China-Taiwan), social identity, or historical legitimacy, poisoned training data could reinforce one version of "truth" over another, and gradually influence collective understanding at scale.
+Russia has already started, seeding millions of propaganda artifacts to skew model outputs - so called “LLM grooming”.

 As AI systems become increasingly central to military operations, educational institutions, and critical infrastructure, the potential impact of these attacks continues to grow.
-The geopolitical implications are concerning, as data poisoning provides state actors with new tools for asymmetric warfare and influence operations.
-We’ve seen over the last ~decade, how large, persistent influence networks from China (“Spamouflage”/DRAGONBRIDGE) and Russia (“Doppelgänger”) have worked to embed preferred narratives across global platforms.
+Data poisoning gives states a new tool for asymmetric warfare and influence.
+We’ve seen over the last ~decade, how networks from China ("Spamouflage"/DRAGONBRIDGE) and Russia ("Doppelgänger") have spread preferred narratives globally.
 Data poisoning seems like a logical step, and so the question is why wouldn’t it be done?

 postscript